webplatform/docs/concepts/Detecting_device_and_browser/index.md

 == Common approaches to device detection ==

 Device detection can be accomplished server-side, before the content is delivered to the client, or client-side, after the content and related files have been loaded to the device itself.
 Both approaches have advantages and disadvantages, which are described in this topic.
-Server-side and client-side device detection are not mutually exclusive; they can work efficiently together to provide a “best of both worlds” solution.
+Depending on the browser features, smartphone browsers are generally more capable to better client-side detection and give more flexibility to Web developers to apply different design approaches, for example responsive design approach.
+On the other hand, many feature phone browsers are designed to provide speed, performance and bandwidth optimization, and may lack advance features to handle certain design approaches.

 == Client-side detection ==